Trump Gold Card: Platinum Card

-The proposed Trump Platinum Card would allow holders to spend up to 270 days in the United States without being liable for federal income tax on income earned outside the US.
 The September 2025 executive order did not mention the Platinum Card.
 There are constitutional questions about the executive authority for this kind of change to immigration and tax law without express approval from the US Congress.
-It is unclear what would happen to the US federal taxability of a Gold Card holder's non-US income if the holder becomes a US citizen.
+It is unclear what would happen to the US federal taxability of a Platinum Card holder's non-US income if the holder becomes a US citizen.